jessewaweru/SuperStoreAnalysis/README.md

 *Bar graph visualizing of the Customer segment sales for each market.*

 ### Insights
-- From the graphs, you can notice that there is a psoitive sales growth trend from 2011 to 2014 for all markets and for all the markets, the consumer segment is the main driver of that growth in every year.
+- The graphs illustrate a consistent positive sales growth trend for all markets from 2011 to 2014, with the consumer segment being the primary driver of this growth in each year.

-## 3. How effective are different discount levels in driving sales and Is there a noticeable pattern in sales increase relative to the discount amount?
+## 3. How effective are different discount levels in driving sales and is there a noticeable pattern in sales increase relative to the discount amount?
-Considering how frequent the store offers discounts to many of its customers, I wanted to find out which discount levels are driving the most sales and if there is a noticeable pattern or trend
+Given the store's frequent discounts, I sought to determine which discount levels are most effective in driving sales and whether any discernible patterns or trends exist.

 View my notebook showcasing the steps I took:
 [3_DiscountEffectiveness](3_DiscountEffectiveness.ipynb)